vetsoftware/loopback-next/docs/site/Using-components.md

 - [Booters](Booting-an-Application.html#booters) can be contributed by a Component by adding `BootMixin` from `@loopback/boot` to your Application

-**Note:** Always check a components instructions to see if it requires the use of a Mixin.
+**Note:** Always check a component's instructions to see if it requires the use of a Mixin.
 A Mixin may automatically register a Component, saving you the trouble of having to do so manually.
 Again it's best to check the documentation for the given Component / Mixin.